|The Monkees Second Season - Episode No. 52:

 When zero hour arrives, Micky prepares to exorcise the devil with a stake through the heart to protect Peter, but it becomes a feather when Zero appears.
 Frightened, the boys try to delay Zero (David even offers to take Peter's place!), but Zero is adamant on his contract with Peter.
 A tug-of-war between Zero and Micky and David for Peter commences until Michael intervenes, stating that can't stop Zero and his contract but he doesn't believe it's valid, and proceeds to take it to court.
 Zero consents, and with a clap of his hands, The Monkees' beach pad becomes a bizarre underworld courtroom, where Hanging Judge Roy Bean presides with a jury consisting of 12 condemned men from Devil's Island.
 Mr. Zero presents his first witness, gun-toting Billy The Kid, with whom he signed a contract with Mr. Zero in 1882 for his soul in exchange of becoming the most famous gunfighter in The West.
 When Michael attempts to cross examine him, he ends up being intimated by the outlaw and quickly backs off.
 Zero’s next witness is Blackbeard The Pirate, and David tries to cross examine him only to wind up getting seasick when the pirate tells him about life on the sea.
 The last witness is Atilla The Hun with whom Micky tries to cross examine which ends up being an argument in Mongolian, and when Atilla tries to pounce on Micky, Michael stops him with words in Mongolian--which he doesn’t understand!

 Peter seems doomed until Michael, his defense attorney, calls his first witness: Mr. Zero to the stand; he rejects David’s offer to place his hand on The Bible.
 Michael cross-examines Mr. Zero, who claims he gave Peter the ability to play the harp for his soul.
-However, Michael contradicts his claims giving a moving speech that Peter's ability to play the harp arose from his love of music, not Zero's power, since love is power.
-Mr. Zero laughs at Michael’s claims and, taking Peter’s ability away with a clap of his hands, he presents the harp and dares Peter to try to perform now.
+However, Michael contradicts his claims giving a dissertation about Peter's love for music, in that his harp-playing talent came from his love for the harp and its sound, and not from Zero as claimed.
+To further drive his point home, Michael ends by saying that anyone who loves music can play music, and that being a musician himself, Michael knows Zero couldn't possibly have given Peter the ability to play the harp.
+Mr. Zero laughs at Michael’s claims and, calling his bluff, taking Peter’s ability away with a clap of his hands, he presents the harp and dares Peter to try to perform now.
 Michael persuades Peter to play the harp reminding him that the power is inside him—a power nobody can give to him nor take away.
 Then Peter manages to play the song "I Wanna Be Free" as evidence to Michael's claim, beautifully moving the judge and the jury, and he is found not quilty.
-The guys rejoice as a thwarted Mr. Zero disappears back into Hell and the judge asks Peter if he knows “Melancholy Baby” as they guys become friendly with the jury.
+Everyone in the courtroom rejoices at the decision while Zero, with Michael watching, beats a cowardly retreat by sending himself back to Hades, and the judge asks Peter if he knows “Melancholy Baby” as they guys become friendly with the jury.

 The Monkees celebrate with their hip rendition of "No Time."